Belarusian State University Faculty of Biology: Faculty structure

 The Botanical Garden was founded in 1930 by Professor Stepan P. Melnik within the Department of Plant Systematics.
 Since 1933, it has been supervised by Natalia O. Tsetterman.
 In 1956, the Botanical Gardens covered 2 hectares of campus land and its collection included 37 species of trees, 19 species of shrubs and many herbaceous plants.
 In 1965, the Botanical Gardens moved to Schemyslitsa Training and Experimental Farm of the BSU.
 Since 2002, the Botanical Garden has been relocated to the fields near the Faculty of Biology at 10 Kurchatov Street.
-At present, it includes a greenhouse, arboretum and a piece of real ancient oak forest «Dubrava».
+At present, it includes a greenhouse, arboretum and a copse of ancient oak forest.
 The collection of medical, decorative, perennial, rare and endangered plants contains over 900 species, varieties and forms.
-The collection of tropical and subtropical plants includes about 400 species and varieties belonging to 190 genera of 69 families.
-A number of species of tropical and subtropical plants can be found in the greenhouse, the conservatory and on the floors of the Faculty of Biology.
-Arboretum was founded in 1928 and, nowadays it embraces 250 species and forms of 96 genera and 38 families.

-Georgiy vinberg naroch biological station

-The scientific and research centre Georgiy Vinberg Naroch Biological Station is the oldest biological station in Belarus.
-For many years it has been a place where profound research on the functioning processes and biological productivity of the water bodies has been conducted.
-Results of these investigations are recognised by researchers in hydrobiology all over the world.
-The materials of long-term investigations of the polytypic Naroch Lakes serve as a basis for development of measures on rational use and preservation of the unique Naroch Lakes’ environment.

-The primary objectives of Georgiy Vinberg Naroch Biological Station are: